RaunaqDavidNath/LUMEN/README.md

 Open `lineage_graph.html` in a browser to explore the lineage graph interactively.

-Re-running `lineage_parser.py` later is safe: it rebuilds structure and lineage from the `.sql` files while keeping any AI enrichment already in `catalog_metadata.json`.
+Re-running `lineage_parser.py` later is safe.
+It rebuilds structure and lineage from the `.sql` files while keeping any AI enrichment already in `catalog_metadata.json`.

 ### 3. Enrich the catalog with AI descriptions